usnistgov/FederalProfile-8259A/_8259-Control/identity.md

 _See also the [technical counterpart to this section](../_8259-Catalog/identity.md)_

+The administrative and physical controls to support device identity capabilities.
+Controls that may be necessary:

 **Organizational Security Policies and Procedures**

 ## Policies and procedures allowing only the use of IOT devices within the organization system that are on the FIPS 201-approved products list for Personal Identity Verification (PIV) capability implemented within organizational information systems, as applicable to the use and purpose for each IOT device unless [put the types of situations here.].